Wolfson Postgraduate Scholarships in the Humanities

 Award holders who become pregnant, with an expected date of birth during the scholarship period, may take a period of six months leave from study during which the maintenance element of funding will continue.
 Following this, a further period of six months may be taken, during which no funds (for maintenance, research training or fees) will be paid.

 Applications must fall into the Subject Disciplines outlined and within the eligible departments shown below.
-There are at least two scholarships available for 2021/22, to be awarded to the strongest candidates across all three Subject Disciplines of History, Literature and Languages.
+There are three scholarships available for 2022/23, to be awarded to the strongest candidates across all three Subject Disciplines of History, Literature and Languages.

 Wolfson Scholarship in Literature